TheRenegadeCoder/sample-programs-website/docs/projects/binary-search/python/index.md/index.md

 ---

-# Binary Search in Python
+Welcome to the Binary Search in Python page!
+Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution